What does Python Full Stack Developer do?

 8. What does the ‘#’ symbol do in Python?

-In Python, the ‘#’ symbol is used to indicate a comment.
+In Python, the ‘#’ symbol is utilised to indicate a comment.
 Everything following the ‘#’ on that line is ignored by the Python interpreter.
-Comments are used to explain code and make it more understandable to humans.
+Comments are utilized to clarify code and improve human comprehension.

 9. What is the difference between a mutable and an immutable data type in Python?